alme197112/asd-and-Rizzo.github.io/feedback/NotGoodCSharp.md

 - cannot path enumerable or array instead of params.

-- IReadOnlyDictionary and KeyValuePair are not contrvariant but readonly.
+- IReadOnlyDictionary and KeyValuePair are not contrvarian, but readonly.

+- List has readonly interface, but IList does not have.